scotthsiao/sample_gaming_sut/jenkins/README.md

 - Check the workspace directory structure

 **"Port already in use"**
-- Another server instance is running
+- Another Docker container is using port 8768
 - Run the pipeline with ACTION=stop first
-- Or choose a different SERVER_PORT
+- Check: `docker ps` for running containers
+- Force cleanup: `docker stop game-server-instance && docker rm game-server-instance`

 **Permission denied errors**
-- Ensure Jenkins agent has write permissions to workspace
+- Ensure Jenkins container has Docker access
+- Check Docker daemon is running: `docker ps`
+- Verify Docker-in-Docker permissions
-- Check that ports are not restricted by firewall
+- Check that ports 8768 are not restricted by firewall

 **WSL-specific issues**
 - **"python3: not found" in WSL**: Install Python in WSL, not Windows